ANESTHESIOLOGY CRITICAL CARE MEDICINE

-The fellowship is a robust, multidisciplinary training program that provides diverse experiences in education, clinical exposure, and leadership at a busy tertiary referral, Level I trauma, Certified Stroke and STEMI center.
+Our ACGME accredited fellowship is a robust, multidisciplinary training program that provides diverse experiences in education, clinical exposure, and leadership at Loma Linda University Medical Center, a 734-bed tertiary referral, Level I Trauma, Certified Stroke and STEMI center located 60 miles east of Los Angeles, CA. We serve the Inland Empire, which encompasses the two largest counties in the US, San Bernardino and Riverside, home to a large under-served population with complex medical co-morbidities.
 There is exposure to a wide variety of disease processes, including trauma, complications of transplantation, vascular, general, cardiothoracic, and neurological surgery.
 The training program is comprised of faculty from the Departments of Anesthesiology, Pulmonary/Critical Care Medicine, Emergency Medicine, Neurology and Surgery, thus demonstrating its true interdisciplinary nature.
 Dedicated faculty provide a comprehensive, state of the art approach to patient care in a complex environment.
 The variety of clinical experiences in this multidisciplinary program provide unequaled learning opportunities for the critical care fellow.
 As our fellows progress through clinical rotations, they experience increasing levels of responsibility with the goal of becoming expert clinicians, educators and leaders.
-Fellows become proficient with procedures such as thoracentesis/chest tube placement, paracentesis, lumbar puncture, bronchscopy, and percutaneous tracheostomy.
+Fellows become proficient with procedures such as thoracentesis/chest tube placement, paracentesis, lumbar puncture, bronchoscopy, and percutaneous tracheostomy.

 Surgical ICU (SICU)